 I love to grow a garden, both flower and vegetable, and it’s almost planting season.
-We’re waiting for the last of the cold Utah weather to pass, it’s usually safe after Mother’s Day.
+We’re waiting for the last of the cold weather to pass, it’s usually safe after Mother’s Day.
 As we do have larger garden beds in our yard, I also want to maximize the space on my patio with some plants in smaller pots.
+Here are 3 tips to help you have success in your small space gardening!

 1. Which pot is best?
 You can plant in almost any container as long as it has good drainage.
 A smaller pot outside your front door will work, but keep in mind that you might need to upgrade to a bigger pot as your plant grows.
 I like this fun barrel for growing strawberries, perfect for a backyard patio or deck.